 - running searches

 - download and deduplicate results

 - contribute to methods and other portions of the manuscript as appropriate

 - provide support for file and data management

-Level 3 support requires that library employee is included as an author on final manuscript and other related outputs; Level 3 is not available for student projects (e.g., dissertation, thesis, class assignment); Level 3 is available based on staffing capacity - email email@example.com for more details
+Level 3 support requires that library employee is included as an author on final manuscript and other related outputs; Level 3 is not available for student projects (e.g., dissertation, thesis, class assignment); Level 3 availability dependent upon staffing capacity - email email@example.com for more details.

 To request support email firstname.lastname@example.org

 In your email, please include: